Windsurf-Samples/windsurf-walkthrough/script/by-modality/windsurf-tab.md

 Windsurf Tab is a powerful AI-assisted coding feature that helps you write code faster and more efficiently.
 This demo will showcase its capabilities using a Contact Form application as an example.

 ## Setup
+1. Ensure you are at the git HEAD with `git reset HEAD --hard`
 1. Open these files in your editor:
    - `contact-form-app/frontend/src/components/ContactForm.tsx`
    - `contact-form-app/backend/app.py`